Tanks for the Lesson: Leopards, too, for Canada

 - Armor Site – Leopard 2.
 By far the best reference available for the Leopard 2 and all its variants.

-- Rheinmetall Defence – Armoured Recovery Vehicle 3 Buffalo.
+- Rheinmetall Defence – Armoured Tracked Vehicles.
+Canada bought the Buffel 3 (Buffalo 3) armored recovery vehicle, which is built on the Leopard 2 chassis.
 The vehicle will almost certainly have a different designation in Canada, due to a name conflict.